This easy Flan Recipe makes a great and quick dessert for a scrumptious grand finale of a dinner with friends or family.

 Flan is something I discovered many years ago while living in Mexico.
 It quickly became one of my favorite desserts out there.
-For the ones who never heard of it before, flan is an egg based custard that is baked in a caramel-lined dish in a bain-marie.
-It is one of the most traditional desserts on Mexico.

 After cooking, the flan is turned out onto a plate for serving.

 - Creamy and Rich Flavor: This recipe combines the creamy texture of cream cheese, condensed milk, and evaporated milk to create a luxurious and rich flan.
 The addition of cream cheese adds a unique twist and enhances the overall flavor profile.
 The combination of these ingredients, along with the caramel syrup, creates a deliciously sweet and satisfying dessert that is sure to please.

 - Easy Preparation: This recipe offers a straightforward preparation method that can be easily followed by readers of various cooking skill levels.
 The instructions provide clear steps, and the use of common pantry ingredients makes it accessible for anyone looking to make a delightful dessert.
 The option to use either a pie dish or individual ramekins also allows for flexibility in serving size and presentation.

 - Traditional Mexican Dessert: Flan is a beloved dessert in Mexican cuisine, and this recipe stays true to its traditional roots while incorporating a twist with the addition of cream cheese.

 - Granulated sugar: This is used to make the caramel syrup that coats the flan.
 It provides sweetness and a rich golden color.
 You can substitute it with other granulated sugars like brown sugar or coconut sugar for slightly different flavor profiles.